gizmolab10/sensecraftdocs/explore/first meeting.md

 1.  digest and discuss existing corpus of material (gather [[links]] to all of it)
 2.  transfer Matrix material into a permanent separate website (done. this is it)
-	1. for now, I did it manually and that was surprisingly tedious
 3.  develop a bot to export Matrix channel content into curated wiki pages
+	1. I manually curated our Matrix content. surprisingly tedious
 2. vigorously explore various core topics

 ## Core Discussion Topics